toeverything/affine.pro-legacy/src/blog/2022/12/New Year Gift- Alpha 2.0! More editorial features online./index.md

 AFFiNE is always committed to helping and creating a thriving open-source ecosystem, and we welcome your continued suggestions and feedback.

-So, may AFFiNE continue to be with you in 2023 as well.
+So, may **AFFiNE** continue to be with you in 2023 as well.

-HAPPY NEW YEAR, 2023！
+**HAPPY NEW YEAR, 2023！**

-Here are the official media accounts operated by AFFiNE, thank you for your interest!
+Here are the official media accounts operated by AFFiNE, thank you for your interest.

 Please feel free to contact us if you have any questions.
-It'll be our honor!
+It'll be our honor.

 Hope you have a nice day!